globalcitizen/zomia/README.md

 ### Get libraries

-Zomia relies on quite a few libraries.Tthey have all been placed in `git submodule` so to get the whole thing working all you have to do is:
+Zomia relies on quite a few libraries.
+They have all been placed in this repository as `git submodule` entries, so to get the whole thing working all you have to do is:

 ```
 git checkout --recursive https://github.com/globalcitizen/zomia.git